shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Thank you, Sylla.”

 Gra walked down the north tunnel that led to three different side rooms, the last one being the treasure room.
 When he heard the sound of coins clinging wildly, he stopped and moved along stealthily.
-He climbed the barrier to the treasure room and found something odd.
+He climbed the wall and into the tunnel that led to the treasure room and found something odd.

 Sui was standing by himself in the treasure room, looking around as coins flew all around him.
 Coins popped off the ground and into the air, darting left and right, filling the air with a crazy amount of projectiles.
 Sui stood calm and still in the center, watching as if it was normal.